Against Inflammation

 Polyphenols

-Polyphenols are bioactive compounds found in olive oil that possess powerful antioxidant and anti-inflammatory properties.
-Among the main polyphenols in olive oil we find:
+Polyphenols are bioactive compounds found in olive oil that have powerful antioxidant and anti-inflammatory properties.
+Among the main polyphenols in olive oil are:

 • Oleuropein: A powerful antioxidant that contributes to the stability of olive oil and has demonstrated significant anti-inflammatory effects.